Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 History of modifications:
 ===

+- 05.03.14  Fixed focus problem with IE and link.js dialog: related to CKeditor Ticket #8493, 8719.patch: IE needs focus sent back to the parent document if a dialog is launched.
+Needed with IE to merge link text with selected text of page.

 - 03.03.14  Updated CKeditor version 3.6 to version 4.3.3 (full version).

 - 01.03.14  Added checkbox for #REDIRECT option when creating link in dialog link.js.